hurter3/Milarby/README.md

 ## Media
 All the media JPG and MP3 files were provided by the BAND via Dropbox.

+##Acknowledgement

+Bootstrap is an amazing resouce which was used and refered to throughout this project by means of the Navbar, Jumbotron & Modal from the Whiskey landing page project (course material).
-I received inspiration for this project from Course material and the participation of the band.
+I received inspiration for this project from the participation of the band.